-Monitor the world’s situation: on the global and regional levels.
+Monitor everything on the global and regional levels.
 Pay attention to political processes, alliances, currency markets, and trends.
 The world is changing, so you need to learn to adapt to changes as quickly as possible to minimize losses.

-Learn how to be flexible, in order to adapt your strategy to any conditions and to have more benefits despite the complexity of the situation. Іs Dale Carnegie said: “If You Have A Lemon, Make A Lemonade”.
+In order to adapt your strategy to any conditions and to have more benefits despite the complexity of the situation.
+As Dale Carnegie said: “If You Have A Lemon, Make A Lemonade”.